A Sleeping Woman (Vanitas)

 - The Norton Simon Foundation, Gift of Mr. Norton Simon

 - © The Norton Simon Foundation

 The exactitude and distinctness with which the body is rendered, however, is typically Northern.
-Equally Northern are the crisply defined still life elements in the niche, meant to embroider this secular subject with moral allusions and narrative potential.
-Certain conventional allusions, like the sleeping figure, associated with moral failure, and the just-extinguished candle, indicative of time passing, suggest the theme of "vanitas."
+Equally Northern are the crisply defined still life elements in the niche, meant to embroider this secular subject with moral references and narrative potential.
+The seductive sleeping nude associated with moral failure, and the just-extinguished candle, indicative of time passing, suggest the theme of “vanitas.”
 Pencz has dated his painting on the wall at left and inscribed his initials on the candle snuffer in the niche.

 Private collection, southern France (Richard Goetz?).